radiant/radiant-clipped-extension/README.md

 ## Configuration

-The assets extension is configured in the usual way, but only its minor settings are exposed in the admin interface.
+The clipped extension is configured in the usual way, but only its minor settings are exposed in the admin interface.
 The more architectural settings shouldn't be changed at runtime and some of them will require a lot of sorting out if they're changed at all, so those are only accessible through the console or by editing the database.
 Eventually they will be made part of the initial radiant installation process.

 ### Structural settings

-* `assets.url` sets the url scheme for attached files.
+* `clipped.url` sets the url scheme for attached files.
 Paperclip interpolations are applied.
 You probably don't want to change this.
-* `assets.path` sets the path scheme for attached files.
+* `clipped.path` sets the path scheme for attached files.
 Paperclip interpolations are applied.
 You might conceivably want to change this.
-* `assets.additional_thumbnails` is a string of comma-separated style definitions that is passed to paperclip for any asset type that has a post-processor (that is, currently, images, pdfs and video clips).
+* `clipped.additional_thumbnails` is a string of comma-separated style definitions that is passed to paperclip for any asset type that has a post-processor (that is, currently, images, pdfs and video clips).
 The definitions are in the format name=geometry and when assembled the string will look something like `preview=640x640>,square=#260x260`.
 Thumbnail and icon styles are already defined and don't need to be configured this way.
-* `assets.storage` can be 'filesystem' (the default) or 's3' for amazon's cloud service.
+* `clipped.storage` can be 'filesystem' (the default) or 's3' for amazon's cloud service.
-* `assets.skip_filetype_validation` is true by default and allows uploads of any mime type.
+* `clipped.skip_filetype_validation` is true by default and allows uploads of any mime type.

 If the storage option is set to 's3' then these settings are also required:

-* `assets.s3.bucket`
+* `clipped.s3.bucket`
-* `assets.s3.key`
+* `clipped.s3.key`
-* `assets.s3.secret`
+* `clipped.s3.secret`

 And optionally:

-* `assets.s3.host_alias`
+* `clipped.s3.host_alias`

 ### Configurable settings

 If you want to disable a whole category of post-processing, set one of these options to false:

-* `assets.create_image_thumbnails?`
+* `clipped.create_image_thumbnails?`
-* `assets.create_video_thumbnails?`
+* `clipped.create_video_thumbnails?`
-* `assets.create_pdf_thumbnails?`
+* `clipped.create_pdf_thumbnails?`

+If we can't find ffmpeg on initialization, video thumbnailing will be disabled automatically by setting `clipped.create_video_thumbnails?` to false.

 To set a threshold for the size of uploads permitted: